 Table Of Contents

-As a member of the Eurozone, currently Italy’s present official money accepted today is the Euro which is denoted by its currency symbol of “€”.
+For the latest Italy currency, symbol, name and exchange rate to US dollars CLICK HERE.
+As member of the Eurozone, currently Italy’s present official money accepted today is the Euro which is denoted by its currency symbol of “€”.

 The Italy Currency of the Euro became the type of cash used in 2002, the former Italian money before euro was called lira.
 With the deficit budget announcement however, exiting the Eurozone is a possibility.
 To see the latest rates to the USD see our Italian money to USD guide.
 If you are in the US and you simply want to transfer money within the country read our walmart to walmart tracking guide.

 If you’re planning to have a holiday, take some time to read our helpful guide about the country.

 Below if a live rate of the euro (Italy’s currency) against all major global currencies.
 To check how many USD (or whatever type of international fiat currency you are looking to convert) simply type in the amount of euros required and the entire list will update.
 If you are trading forex you should look at whatever the trade pries your platform gives you before making the trade.

 Italian Currency To USD

 If you are looking for the present conversion rate of lira (or lire as it is often misspelled) to dollars then you are out of luck as the country changed from this type of cash to Euro a very long time ago and if you try it won’t be accepted!